Telmo465/FEUP-PLOG/README.md

  * The processing of the game loop is done in the following way:
 	- Initially, we call the predicate initial(GameState), to initialize an empty board, and assert that the player with the black pieces goes first;
 	- Inside the loop section, we retrieve information containing the current player and board;
-	- Call the "playMove" predicate, responsible for replacing empty cells for "X" or "0" cells, depending on the player;
+	- Call the "playMove" predicate, responsible for reading user input and calling upon ``move(GameState, Move, NewGameState)`` to replace the empty cells for "X" or "0" cells, depending on the player;
 	- Receive information about the next player from "playMove";
 	- Finally, every iteration of the loop displays the current state of the board.
 * The loop repeats itself until one of the players win (this verification is not yet implemented in the source code).